-Why is crypto important?
-Many people who invest in crypto do so because it’s a hot topic, and they don’t want to miss out on the excitement and money to be made.
-Fear of missing out (FOMO) is these days a prime motivator for people getting into crypto.
-But better reasons exist for getting into crypto.
-Crypto is having a huge impact on our conception of money and its use in society.
+Why is so much money chasing crypto?
+Many people invest in crypto because of the obvious buzz and energy that surrounds it.
+They don’t want to miss out on the excitement and money to be made.
+Fear of missing out (FOMO) is these days a big motivator for people getting into crypto.
+But better reasons exist for getting into it.
+Crypto is having an enormous impact on our conception of money and its use in society.
 Crypto has thus become valuable for a variety of tangible reasons:

 - Financial access for the un-banked.
 Many people around the world have very limited, if any, access to conventional financial services and institutions.
 By downloading a crypto wallet to a smart phone, anyone can start transacting in crypto and assume a place at the financial table.

 - Re-banking the de-banked.
 Crypto can be regarded as a form of free-speech money.
 People around the world are increasingly being de-banked for political speech.
 Political opponents can weave false narratives and pressure conventional financial institutions to deny financial services to targeted persons and organizations.
-Crypto bypasses financial choke points.
+Crypto sidesteps financial choke points, especially no-buy lists.

 - Safeguarding freedom and privacy.
 Crypto functions much like cash, avoiding or minimizing the role of financial intermediaries that can snoop and derail monetary transactions.